LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 #### Positive and negative learnings

 Positive and negative learnings play a role in intent detection regardless of whether you're using knowledge base intents or domain intents.
-When using NLU v1, both are applied during prediction of user inputs.
-When using LP NLU v2 or a 3rd-party NLU engine, the positive learnings are applied (added) to the training phrases when the model is trained, and the negative learnings are applied during prediction of user inputs.
+When using LivePerson NLU v1, both are applied during prediction of user inputs.
+When using LivePerson NLU v2 or a 3rd-party NLU engine, the positive learnings are applied (added) to the training phrases when the model is trained, and the negative learnings are applied during prediction of user inputs.

 As a general rule, don’t specify more than 20 positive learnings and 20 negative learnings.
 Too many positive and negative learnings can lead to learnings that “overlap” one another in terms of grammar.
 This results in an unpredictable user experience.